fudab/fudab.github.io/covid-19/bag_end_us.md

     <th align="center"><img width="800" src="./figures_us_be/US_new_england_conf.png"></th>
   </tr>
   <tr>
     <td>Figure 3: Number of people infected in the six states of New England.
 The number given in the title of every panel indicates the total number of confirmed cases in that state by the time we update the data.
-We only show the top 6 counties which have the highest confirmed numbers for every state and the reported cases marked as 'Unknown' are not counted here. </td>
+We only show the top 6 counties which have the highest confirmed numbers for every state. </td>
   </tr>
 </table>